My love of working with people has enabled me to support others in their journeys of learning and personal development.

 After more than 20 years in the flooring and service industry, I retrained as a counsellor in 2007.
 A long-held desire to work with and support people on a more personal level.
-Working with individuals on a daily basis allowed me to develop my ability to form relationships and understand the different perspectives of people I worked with.
+Working with individuals on a daily basis allowed me to develop my ability to form relationships and understand the different perspectives of the people I worked with.
 This soon became the most enjoyable part of my work.

-Having spent many hours in the homes of clients whilst fitting carpet, I often listened to the life story of clients that were isolated or lonely.
+Having spent many hours in the homes of clients whilst fitting carpets, I often listened to the life story of clients that were isolated or lonely.
 This really helped me to see the benefit of just listening empathically.
-It set me on course to retrain as a counsellor.
+It set me on a course to retrain as a counsellor.

 The training for me was a life-changing experience.
 Learning the theories on how we think and feel about the world and ourselves made a lot of sense to me.
 Applying those theories to myself and my world allowed me to change the way I saw myself and my situation.
 For me, reinforcing the beneficial effects of counselling on a personal level.